tumarkin/yente/README.md

 See the [wiki]<https://github.com/tumarkin/yente/wiki> for information on installation, usage, and best practices.
 It also includes some examples for matching problems that commonly arise in research.

-# Advanced use

-*yente* consists of three parts:
-    1. A preprocessor transforms text via phonetic algorithms and/or word (phonetic code) length truncation.
-    2. A matcher that finds matches based on word rarity (cosine similarity with an inverse density function) and allows for misspellings.
-    3. An output control that provides a certain number of results and/or restricts results based on scores.

-## Preprocessing

-## Matching

-## Output

-## Multicore support

-## Examples

-# Best practices

-# Examples

-* Basic usage: `yente FROM-FILE TO-FILE -o OUTPUT-FILE`

-# FAQ

-* Why use Haskell?

-* What's with the name?

-* Where do those strange names in the examples come from?

-* Are there any planned improvements?

-    * Performance
-    * Subgroup matching (allow for searching of names that belong to a shared group)
-    * Full unicode support

 # Contributing

-Submit a pull request and I will respond. *yente*
+Submit a pull request and I will respond.

 If *yente* has in any way made your life easier, please send me an email or star this repository.
-If you would like to see a feature added, send me an email.
+If you would like to see a feature added, let me know through the Github forum.